 - If you have babies, make sure you have a decent supply of baby food, diapers, etc.

+- Consider whether you really want to stay at your house.
 The worst damage from hurricanes usually comes from storm surge and flooding.
 However, stronger hurricanes can produce violent winds that can cause damage to buildings and structures.
 Also, tropical systems are capable of producing small tornadoes.
-With this in mind, do you really want to stay at your house?
 Do you want all of these possible impacts to threaten you and your family?

 How does your community prepare for a hurricane?
 Is there a certain procedure the city follows in case of an evacuation?